Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects that may affect this region: Cynthia Street Subdivision and Red Bus Planning Proposal - 682A Coleridge Road Rezoning.
-Other notable projects include Berkeley Vale Private Hospital & Medical Precinct and Central Coast Local Roads Package.
-The following details those most relevant.
+AreaSearch has identified two projects likely affecting this region.
+Notable projects are Cynthia Street Subdivision, Red Bus Planning Proposal - 682A Coleridge Road Rezoning, Berkeley Vale Private Hospital & Medical Precinct, and Central Coast Local Roads Package.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.